bergano65/azure-docs.ru-ru/articles/active-directory/devices/troubleshoot-device-dsregcmd.md

 +----------------------------------------------------------------------+
 ```

-## <a name="ngc-prerequisite-check"></a>Проверка готовности NGC
+## <a name="ngc-prerequisite-check"></a>NGC prerequisite check

-В этом разделе выполняется проверка изначальных для подготовки ключа NGC.
+This section performs the perquisite checks for the provisioning of an NGC key.

 > [!NOTE]
-> Если пользователь уже успешно настроил учетные данные NGC, вы можете увидеть сведения о предварительных требованиях NGC в dsregcmd/Status.
+> You may not see NGC pre-requisite check details in dsregcmd /status if the user already successfully configured NGC credentials.

-### <a name="sample-ngc-prerequisite-check-output"></a>Пример выходных данных проверки готовности к установке NGC
+### <a name="sample-ngc-prerequisite-check-output"></a>Sample NGC prerequisite check output

 ```
 +----------------------------------------------------------------------+